-How to Group by Time in SQL Server
+How to Group by Day, Date, Hour, Month or Year in SQL Server

 When you want to group by minute, hour, day, week, etc., you may be tempted to just group by your timestamp column.